browserengineering/book/book/layout.md

 To determine whether an element has an `InlineLayout` or a `BlockLayout` we compare its children against that list.
-Let's add a top-level `layout_mode` function that function looks through the children of a node and categorizes them as either "text", including formatting tags, or containers:
+Let's add a top-level `layout_mode` function that looks through the children of a node and categorizes them as either "text", including formatting tags, or containers: